 Curating for Change is an England-wide heritage project that transforms chances for disabled people wanting to pursue a career in the museum sector and how D/deaf and disabled people experience visits.

 A landmark Fellowship and Traineeship programme includes paid work placements with mentoring and training opportunities for D/deaf, disabled and neurodivergent people.
-Fellows and trainees are hosted by more than 20 partner museums across England with space to research and curate a range of new exhibitions and events for more than 240,000 visitors.
+Fellows and trainees are hosted by more than 20 partner museums across England and have space to research and curate a range of new exhibitions and events for more than 240,000 visitors.

-Museum partners will also rethink everything from how to word job advertisements, to the implications of hybrid working - which is changing the workplace for all but can have particularly liberating implications for D/deaf, disabled and neurodiverse staff.
+Museum partners will also rethink everything from how to word job advertisements, to the implications of hybrid working - which is changing the workplace for all but can have particularly liberating implications for d/Deaf, disabled and neurodiverse staff.

-Esther is head of Screen South’s Accentuate programme, and said: “We know from previous experience and speaking to our museum partners that Curating for Change is a much needed initiative."
+Esther is head of Screen South’s Accentuate programme, and said: “We know from previous experience and speaking to our museum partners, that Curating for Change is a much needed initiative."